bernie-cm/bernie-cm/README.md

 - Databases: [e.g., MySQL, MongoDB, PostgreSQL]
 - Tools: [e.g., Git, Docker, AWS]

+Let's Connect!

+- Website: (Link to your website if you have one)
+- LinkedIn: (Link to your LinkedIn profile)
+- Twitter: (Link to your Twitter profile if you use it)
+- Email: (Your email address if you're comfortable sharing it publicly)

+- What I'm Currently Learning: Always striving to improve!
+(List technologies or skills you're currently learning)
+- Fun Fact: A little something unexpected to spark conversation.
+- Favorite Quote: Words of wisdom that inspire you.

 ## 🔭 Current Projects
 - [Project 1]: [Brief description]
 - [Project 2]: [Brief description]